Bullseye198/DiscoverMars/README.md

 To do:

-- Connect Image Detail to the database
-- Store the data to our local database
+- Work on the UI
 - Abstract more by putting fragment switching logic into viewmodel

 In Progress:
-- Work on the image detail
+- Store the data to our local database

 Done: